Zendellll/EmbedBall/README.md

 ## Contributing
 We welcome contributions to improve this project.
 Please submit issues or pull requests on the project's GitHub repository.<br>

+## Repository Authors
+Ilan Zendel & Amit Ben-Tzvi

 ## License
 This project is licensed under the MIT License.<br>

-Thank you for using Football_AE!
+Thank you for using EmbedBall!